 • Risk and legal—answering complex questions, pulling from vast amounts of legal documentation, and drafting and reviewing annual reports

 There are, of course, downsides of using AI to take into consideration: The possibility of errors in automation, increasing demand for AI specialists and data scientists, and privacy concerns related to data collection and use.
-Increased reliance on AI also leaves businesses vulnerable to being disrupted by new innovations or technological changes.
-It is important for businesses to consider the potential risks and benefits before implementing AI technologies.
-And, of course, there is the cost.

-One solution for small businesses who wish to take advantage of AI capabilities might be to subscribe to a business that provides third-party AI solutions.
+One solution for small businesses that wish to take advantage of AI capabilities might be to subscribe to a business that provides third-party AI solutions.
 There are a number of platforms that can perform a multitude of functions with one subscription or purchase.
-Another option, of you are looking to implement AI into your line of business, is to explore the vast array of plug-ins and open-source AI data hubs that exist.
+Another option, if you are looking to implement AI into your line of business, is to explore the vast array of plug-ins and open-source AI data hubs that exist.